UW-CTRL/AA548-spr2024/bite-size-notes/week-6-e-Perception_Aware_MPC_Paper_review.md

 ## Why is this important?

 As we are advancing into a world of autonomous control of vehicles, there have been some key developments that have accelerated the research in the domain.
-One of these, is the Perception Aware Model Predictive Control (PAMPC) for Quadrotors, which I am going to review in this document.
+One of these developments is the perception awareness in autonomous devices.
+Perception awareness helps the robots improve on safety and performance after being guided by the feature selection, the same way the human perception works.
+A significant research in this development is the Perception Aware Model Predictive Control (PAMPC) for Quadrotors, which I am going to review in this document.
 The focus of this review is to summarize the Model Predictive Control (MPC) pipeline used along with its cost function and control constraints.

 ## Introduction

+Perception in terms of robotics and autonomous systems mean a process by which a robot or computer system interpret and understand sensory data from its environment.
+Perception in robotics and computer vision is crucial for enabling autonomous systems to interact with and navigate their environments effectively.
 Previously, perception and control action were treated as two separate problems in controls.
 To solve this problem, the authors of the paper designed a Model Predictive Control that optimizes the control input for trajectory optimization and simultaneously optimizing the perception of the sensing algorithms to maximize the vision needed to execute a control action.
 An example of this can be the path planning and trajectory optimization for the quadrotor to pass through a narrow gap, at the same time making sure the gap is always visible.
 A big advantage of this approach is that it is independent of the task and can be used in variety of other applications, other than quadrotors, that involve a vision-based localization and target tracking.

 ## Methodology